SESARLab/mfh-dl-performace-testing/thesis.md

 ### 1.1 Big Data and Data Lake systems

-A short paragraph on Big Data, and Data Lake systems: what is a Data Lake, its purpose, mention schema-on-read vs schema-on-write concepts, mention the single table pattern.
+A short paragraph on Big Data and Data Lake systems: what is a Data Lake, its purpose, mention schema-on-read vs schema-on-write concepts, mention the single table pattern.

 ### 1.2 MIND Foods HUB